himagharat/SQL_Alchemy_Challenge/README.md

+# SQL Challenge

 ![surfs-up.png](Images/surfs-up.png)

-Tasked to do climate analysis on Honolulu, Hawaii using Python and SQLAlchemy.

-## Step 1 - Climate Analysis and Exploration
+## Objective:

-To begin, used Python and SQLAlchemy to do basic climate analysis and data exploration of climate database.
-All of the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+To use Python and SQLAlchemy to do basic climate analysis and data exploration of a climate database.

 ### Precipitation Analysis